-The monthly administrative fee is \$3.75 per account per month.
+The monthly administrative fee is \$3.75 per account, per month.
 This fee is paid by the employer for all HRAs for any account holder (i.e., active employees, COBRA members, or retirees).
-See Banking arrangements for details on how monthly administrative fees are charged.
+See Banking arrangements on page 2 to see how monthly administrative fees are charged.